congto/ktos-108/Lab_08_Docker_Use_Basics.md

 # Docker use Basics

-We have two choices for using Docker int he lab enviornment(s):
+We have two choices for using Docker in the lab enviornment(s):

 1) Use our control or node-1 machine, which already have docker installed
 2) Use the "native" Docker service from Docker.com: